Olang Global · Strategic Blueprint · 2026 — 2050

 Ownership Expansion

-• Scale Black-owned AI companies
+• Scale Black-owned AI companies nationally

-• Expand infrastructure partnerships
+• Expand infrastructure partnerships globally

-• Build international trade corridors
+• Build international trade corridors with Africa

 • Operate creator rights licensing systems